thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 The range of topics in this document is large.
 The following topics are raised here, but will not be demonstrated or coded until a follow up is written:

-- map-reduce
 - concurrent and serial Java 8 map-reduce code samples.
     - code to auto-generate gigabytes of test data to benchmark both approaches.

-- validation, unit and integration testing.
- - focus on W3C XML Schema.

-##What we are going to do today.
+## What we are going to do today.
 This tutorial demonstrates an approach to data integration, providing XML output or transformation from legacy data sources.
 While it has the potential to become a framework or a library, it is presented here as a tutorial with sample code.